A History of Data Processing

 that it doesn’t take a computer

-processing can be done and was done for a very long time by using plain old everyday
+processing can be done and was done for a very long time by using plain everyday

-mechanical devices like wires, coils, solenoids, magnetos, magnets,
+mechanical devices consisting of wires, coils, solenoids, magnetos, magnets,

 cardboard and electrical

 switches, certainly not fast or flashy, but

 done all the same and done quite accurately.